Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 I am pretty sure that the Rushton and Henry measurements were made for
 560 nm light, and they give (see their Figure 2) a half-bleach constant
 of 4.3 log10 trolands (20,000 td).
 This number is also given in Boynton
 and Kaiser, Human Color Vision, 2nd edition, pp 211 and following.
+This
+is the number you get here if you specify 'Boynton' as the source for the
+cone bleaching data.

+Elsewhere in the same paper, Rushton and Henry use another method and
+come up with 29167 td) as the half-bleach constant.
+You can get this
+number by specifying 'RushtonHenryAlt' as the source for the cone
+constants.
+If you use isomemerizations here, the constant is scaled up
+from the one derived above by the ratio (29167/(10^4.3)).

 It's probably fine to compute bleaching for L and M cones given retinal
 illuminance in trolands, given that these are effects that matter over